-Five A*-C grades at GCSE including a grade 5/C at GCSE English Language.
+Five 9 – 4 (A*-C) grades at GCSE including a grade 4 (C) at GCSE English Language.

-Students wanting to take Photography should have a L2 qualification in Art and Design, either at least a grade C at GCSE or a BTEC certificate Merit.
-If they have no L2 experience students should bring a portfolio of work with them to their interview for us to assess whether they can be accepted onto the course.
+Students wanting to take Photography should have a L2 qualification in Art and Design, either at least a grade 4 (C) at GCSE or a BTEC Certificate at Merit.
+If they have no L2 experience students should bring a portfolio of work with them to their interview for us to assess whether they can be accepted on to the course.

 Coursework units are internally marked and externally moderated.
 Work is marked to assessment objectives very similar to art and design specifications at GCSE in that you do not receive marks for individual pieces of work but instead for how you develop your unit of work by responding to what you see other photographers and artists doing.
-In this way the unit is marked as a set of work at the end, including the final outcome.
+The unit is marked as a set of work at the end, including the final outcome.
 In this way it is much better to work consistently throughout the whole course and make sure all work is as complete as possible.
 Your work is marked each week.
-You cannot cram all the work in at the end of the course like revision based subjects.

 A qualification in Art/Photography gives you a route into areas of creative design work or more specialised photographic careers.
 Each year £80 billion is generated by creative people in the Art and Design industry, so there is plenty of opportunity to find work after finishing your education.
 It will also give you an extra edge on others as a creative individual, which employers always want.
-The course is an excellent way of preparing you for the Foundation Diploma at Wilberforce which will guide you to the best HE course for you.
+The course is an excellent way of preparing you for a photography or arts-related degree.

 At least 4 hrs of independent study each, our studios are always open for you to work in your study time.
 You will be given advice on what to do during your independent study time but it will involve tasks such as reading, preparing for your lessons and continuing to develop your sketchbook work in progress.
 You will also be expected to access our VLE on a regular basis to support your learning and collect resources via Pinterest.